 Because infection with H. pylori bacteria is a major cause of ulcers, treatment of H. pylori infection with two antibiotics together with bismuth subsalicylate and a proton pump inhibitor (called quadruple therapy) is given when infection is diagnosed.
 Several different antibiotics may be used, including amoxicillin, clarithromycin, metronidazole, and tetracycline.
 Some treatments include two antibiotics and a proton pump inhibitor without bismuth subsalicylate (called triple therapy).

-Acid-reducing drugs block the production of stomach acid.
-The most commonly used acid-reducing drugs include proton pump inhibitors Proton pump inhibitors Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
-Although the amount of acid present in the stomach... read more and histamine-2 (H2) blockers Histamine-2 (H2) blockers Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
-Although the amount of acid present in the stomach... read more (see also Drug Treatment of Stomach Acid Drug Treatment of Stomach Acid Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
+Acid-reducing medications block the production of stomach acid.
+The most commonly used acid-reducing medications include proton pump inhibitors Proton Pump Inhibitors Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
+Although the amount of acid present in the stomach... read more and histamine-2 (H2) blockers Histamine-2 (H2) Blockers Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
+Although the amount of acid present in the stomach... read more (see also Medications for the Treatment of Stomach Acid Medications for the Treatment of Stomach Acid Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
 Although the amount of acid present in the stomach... read more ).
 Proton pump inhibitors promote healing of ulcers in a greater percentage of people in a shorter period of time than do H2 blockers and thus are typically preferred to H2 blockers for treating ulcers.

 Antacids Antacids Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
 Although the amount of acid present in the stomach... read more , such as liquids or tablets that contain calcium carbonate or similar substances, neutralize stomach acid but do not block its production.